softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 All of the tests in your project must succeed in order to complete this phase.

-To pass off this assignment submit your work to the course [auto-grading](https://cs240.click/) tool.
-When that is done, meet with a TA and demonstrate that your Chess client and server meet all requirements and they will assign you a final grade.
+To pass off this assignment, first submit your work to the course [auto-grading](https://cs240.click/) tool.
+Once it completely passes the autograder, meet with a TA and demonstrate that your Chess client and server meet all requirements and they will assign you a final grade.

-> [!IMPORTANT]
-> You must completely pass the autograder first, including fixing any code style issues, before the TAs will grade your work.

 ### Grading Rubric